kuri-sun/comment-graph/README.md

-# todo-graph
+# comment-graph

-A small CLI that scans your codebase for `TODO` comments, builds a dependency graph.
+A small CLI that scans your codebase for comment metadata and builds a dependency graph.

 ## Installation

-- Binary download: Download the appropriate archive from the GitHub releases page, unpack, and put todo-graph on your PATH.
+- Binary download: Download the appropriate archive from the GitHub releases page, unpack, and put comment-graph on your PATH.
-- Go: `go install github.com/kuri-sun/todo-graph/cmd/todo-graph@latest`.
+- Go: `go install github.com/kuri-sun/todo-graph/cmd/todo-graph@latest` (binary name prints as comment-graph).
-- Node: `npm install --save-dev todo-graph` or `npx todo-graph`.
+- Node: `npm install --save-dev todo-graph` or `npx todo-graph` (wrapper still named todo-graph for now).

 ## Usage